 Ah, it’s a new day, and it’s more perfect than it’s been in a while.
 The sun is shining.
 The temperature is moderate with low humidity.
-Late yesterday, our site was down for a few hours but now it is working again.
+Late yesterday, our site was down for a few hours, but now it is working again.
 Why this happens is beyond me.
 All I know is our web people quickly respond to resolve it.

 Also, we are in the process of monetizing our YouTube page.
-We’d hoped we’d never have to do this, but with all these added web expenses we had no choice.
+We’d hoped we’d never have to do this, but with all these added web expenses, we had no choice.
 Of course, none of this impacts our readers, other than an occasional click to rid yourself of the necessity of viewing an ad.
-You aren’t obligated to use our advertisers, (but we appreciate it if you do) nor do you have to pay to access our site.
+You aren’t obligated to use our advertisers (but we appreciate it if you do), nor do you have to pay to access our site.
 This won’t change.

 You can access our YouTube videos at this link.
 It’s easy to sign up if you’d like to become a subscriber.
 You may enjoy going back and seeing our old videos from all over the world.
-In the future, we’ll be making a concerted effort to try to upload more and more videos.
+In the future, we’ll be making a concerted effort to upload more and more videos.

 Right now, as I prepare today’s post, Tom is researching flights for our exit on April 9th for the much-needed visa stamps when our current visas expire on April 12th.
-We have to leave a few days earlier than our visa ends, since the car rental facilities at the local airport, Nelspruit/Kruger/Mpumalanga, are closed on the weekends.
+We have to leave a few days earlier than our visa ends since the car rental facilities at the local airport, Nelspruit/Kruger/Mpumalanga, are closed on the weekends.
 Thus, we’ll leave before and after a weekend.

-As for what we’ve chosen to do when required to leave South Africa, by tomorrow, we should have a plan in place and we’ll share all the details here.
+As for what we’ve chosen to do when required to leave South Africa, we should have a plan in place by tomorrow, and we’ll share all the details here.

 Otherwise, all is well.
-We’re cheerful, although zeroed in on booking the upcoming travels and will feel a great sense of relief once we’ve completed booking every aspect of this upcoming trip.
+We’re cheerful, although zeroed in on booking the upcoming travels, and will feel a great sense of relief once we’ve completed booking every aspect of this upcoming trip.

 Enjoy your day!